swayos/swayos.github.io/README.md

 Set font sizes according to your display size and resolution for foot, sway and waybar, if your screen res is too high/low

-Set preferred ozone platform to Wayland in Google Chrome/Chromium for 120 Hz scrolling ( if display is capable )
+Set preferred ozone platform to Wayland in Google Chrome/Chromium for 120 Hz scrolling ( if display is capable ) and screen sharing.

 <br/>